-- Plan your schedule: USE - Try out a new time management technique, such as the Persoders technique. - You can use any tech/book for your schedule. mot limit this agreen. - Stay disciplined.
-Falling behind makes it harder. to reach your goals.
+- · Plan your schedule: LINK - · Try out a new time-management technique, such as the Pomodoro technique - · You can use any tech/tool for your schedule, not just this space. - · Stay disciplined.
+Falling behind makes it harder to reach your goals